manassaloi/manassaloi.github.io/_posts/2021-12-15-elon-musk-enigma.markdown

 Yes, you can get unhinged and say whatever you want.
 A lot of anonymous accounts do it.
 But if you do it with your own name you will quickly lose career opportunities and people would't want to be associated with you.

 I know of people from the Indian startup ecosystem who stopped tweeting after a few tweets were not received well.
-All of us are walking on egg shells, scared of making mistakes
+All of us are walking on egg shells, scared of making mistakes.

 Elon Musk has none of these concerns.
 In a world turning increasingly woke, he calls senators senile old men, posts the most unhinged of memes, and moves the entire crypto market with a single tweet.
 SEC can't do anything to him.
 He does not care what his stakeholders think.
 You can't [cancel someone like him](https://manassaloi.com/2021/03/16/fargo-memetic.html).